 In summary, tinnitus is a term used to describe a wide range of symptoms.
 It is most simply described as the perception of sound when no external sound source is present.
 The effects may range from barely noticeable to devastating.
 The causes are poorly understood but those recognised are broad in type.
 They include aging, infection, neurological problems and foreign bodies in the ear, although often no cause is found.

-This article is not intended for use as medical advice.
-Please consult your doctor if any of these issues affect you.
+This article is not intended for use as medical professional advice.
+Ensure you consult your doctor when any of the issues occur.

 Dr Toby Bateson